flutter/website/src/content/release/breaking-changes/flutter-gradle-plugin-apply.md

 +}
 ```

-Finally, if your `dependencies` sections contains a dependency on `"org.jetbrains.kotlin:kotlin-stdlib-jdk7:$kotlin_version"`,
+Finally, if your `dependencies` block contains a dependency on `"org.jetbrains.kotlin:kotlin-stdlib-jdk7:$kotlin_version"`,
 then remove that dependency.
 ```diff
 dependencies {